London Ontario Real Estate. No Fluff. No Sales Pitch. Just the Truth.

 There are income property seller mistakes that some owners may not even realize are occurring!
 Or, if so, they may stick their heads in the sand and plead, “There’s nothing I can do!”

-I have been fortunate to help buyers who wanted to buy a condo or a 4-6 bedroom house near Western for investment, for their son or daughter, or for friends to move in.
-That way, it helps build equity or cover some of the expenses of getting an education.
+I have been fortunate to help buyers who wanted to purchase a condo or a 4-6-bedroom house near Western for investment, for their son or daughter, or for friends to move in.
+That way, it helps build equity or cover some of the costs of education.

 I have seen these mistakes before, but these buyers had not, and the most common comment I heard was :